 First Poole then Dave enters the pod.

 We should look back to shots 293 in which we had Dave entering the pod, lifting his leg to form the diagonal, and then the reversal in shots 294.
 I've noted in my remarks there on the half red circle entering sometimes as part of a pattern and how Dave's helmet fulfills that pattern in that scene.
 Here, Kubrick has Poole entering the pod, his leg lifted in the diagonal, and behind him we have both the red and yellow helmets looking on.
-Kubrick next cuts to a shot of HAL's eye and we seem to clearly have expressed Dave and Frank, the red and yellow (Dave consistently wearing the red suit and Frank the yellow) as being expressed in the red and yellow of HAL's eye.
+Kubrick next cuts to a shot of HAL's eye and we seem to have Dave's red suit and Frank's yellow suit referring to the red and yellow of HAL's eye.

 351 CU of HAL's red eye.
 (1:23:49)